tsenart/vegeta/README.md

 Input a different number on the bottom left corner input field to change the moving average window size (in data points).

+Each point on the plot shows a request, the X axis represents the time at the start of the request and the Y axis represents the time taken to complete that request.

 ![Plot](http://i.imgur.com/oi0cgGq.png)

 ##### hist